CN-Antonio/Cheatsheet/README.md

 # Cheatsheet
-This is a combination of cheatsheets from the world.
+This is a combination of cheatsheets.
-The sources have their own original liks.

 [@wangzhengya](https://github.com/wangzhengya/cheatsheet)
 ## Git
 ## C++